Temasek-Dynamics/gestelt/docs/radxa_zero_obc_setup.md

     - Press down boot button on Radxa before powering it on and connecting it to the PC.
     - Download `radxa-zero-erase-emmc.bin` AND `rz-udisk-loader.bin`
     - Run `sudo boot-g12.py radxa-zero-erase-emmc.bin`
         - This will automatically erase eMMC, then present eMMC as a USB storage device.
+No need to run `rz-udisk-loader.bin` afterwards
     - [Reference](https://wiki.radxa.com/Zero/install/eMMC_erase)

 3. Remove autoboot on radxa